Mihaiii/llm_steer/README.md

 Q: What models are supported?

 A: I tested it on multiple architectures, including LLaMa, Mistral, Phi, StableLM.
-Keep in mind that llm-steer is meant to be used together with HuggingFace's transformers library, so it won't work on GGUF, for example.
+Keep in mind that llm_steer is meant to be used together with HuggingFace's transformers library, so it won't work on GGUF, for example.

 <br/>
 Q: I applied steering vectors, but the LLM outputs gibberish.
 What should I do?